 - (b) Additional Set-aside: Additional units in excess of the minimum set-aside may be targeted as qualified units.
 However, if any units are targeted toward households at 60% of median income, then the minimum set-aside must be 40%/60%.
-If a 20%/50% minimum set-aside is chosen then all additional targeting must be at no greater than 50% of median income. - (c) Rental Production Program Restrictions: Market rate units are not considered qualified units and would not fall under the restrictions of the RPP program, or be counted in per unit calculations described in the RPP Loan Product Sheet. - 3.
-Extended Use Requirements
+If a 20%/50% minimum set-aside is chosen then all additional targeting must be at no greater than 50% of median income. - (c) Rental Production Program Restrictions: Market rate units are not considered qualified units and would not fall under the restrictions of the RPP program, or be counted in per unit calculations described in the RPP Loan Product Sheet.

+3. Extended Use Requirements

-The Extended Low-Income Occupancy election in the application binds the ownership entity to continue to use the building for low-income housing for an extended period of time beyond the first 15 years.
+The Extended Low-income Occupancy election in the application binds the ownership entity to continue to use the building for low-income housing for an extended period of time beyond the first 15 years.
 If this election is not made, owners may elect to discontinue low-income occupancy at the end of 15 years by notifying the Tax Credit Allocation Committee through the Agency by the end of the 14th year.
 If the Agency cannot assist the ownership entity in finding a qualified buyer for the project, the low-income occupancy may be discontinued with certain restrictions.
-Restrictions include a ban on rent increases for three years for qualified low-income occupants beyond the applicable tax credit levels nor may they be evicted for other than good cause.
+Restrictions include a ban on rent increases for three years for qualified low-income occupants beyond the applicable tax credit levels, and qualified low-income occupants may not be evicted for other than good cause during this three year period.